Conversations With Poets

 Gill Sotu | Gill Sotu ponders on his journey from the U.S. Navy to the TEDX stage and beyond

-Gill Sotu is a navy veteran, poet, playwright, musician, DJ, and performing artist.
-He is a two-time Grand Slam Poetry Champion, two time Raw Performing artist of the year, and a five time TEDx San Diego presenter.
+Gill Sotu is a Navy veteran, poet, playwright, musician, DJ, and performing artist.
+He is a two-time Grand Slam Poetry Champion, two-time Raw Performing Artist of the Year, and a five-time TEDx San Diego presenter.
 Currently, he is a teaching artist and a commissioned playwright with the Old Globe Theatre and the La Jolla Playhouse, a guest teaching artist with the SD School of Creative and Performing Arts and New Village Arts Theatre, and the official Poet in Residence for the San Diego Writer's Festival.
-A two-times Winner of Toastmaster’s “Best Speaker Award” and "Inspirational Award", Gill has been featured multiple times on KPBS, the San Diego Union-Tribune, the Voice of San Diego, Fox 5 San Diego, the Coronado Times, and the VCReporter, as well as many other news outlets.
+A two-time Winner of Toastmasters’s “Best Speaker Award” and "Inspirational Award", Gill has been featured multiple times on KPBS, the San Diego Union-Tribune, the Voice of San Diego, Fox 5 San Diego, the Coronado Times, and the VCReporter, as well as many other news outlets.

 Robt O'Sullivan | SD Poetry Slam originator and host of Poets, INC (Inland North County), Robt O reflects on the origins of Poetry Slam in San Diego and the cross-fertilization of written and visual art

-Robt O'Sullivan is the (retired) founder of the San Diego Poetry Slam (1998 thru 2002) and hosted various other open mic poetry readings around metro San Diego from 1997 thru 2007, producing the Drift Wood Highway series of county poetry anthologies.
-Since 2007 he has been hosting the Poets INC (Inland North County) monthly literary series for the Escondido Arts Partnership, for whom he also serves as a Board member, and is editor and publisher of the annual Summation Anthology of Poetry+Art, now in its 15th year.
-He also serves as a regional editor for the San Diego Poetry Annual, since 2008, and is a poetry judge for the annual Eric Hoffer Book Awards.
+Robt O'Sullivan is the (retired) founder of the San Diego Poetry Slam (1998 through 2002) and hosted various other open mic poetry readings around metro San Diego from 1997 through 2007, producing the Drift Wood Highway series of county poetry anthologies.
+Since 2007, he has been hosting the Poets INC (Inland North County) monthly literary series for the Escondido Arts Partnership, for whom he also serves as a Board member and is editor and publisher of the annual Summation Anthology of Poetry+Art, now in its 15th year.
+He also serves as a regional editor for the San Diego Poetry Annual since 2008 and is a poetry judge for the annual Eric Hoffer Book Awards.

 Margarita Pintado Burgos | PLNU’s Margarita Pintado Burgos discusses her emergence as one of Puerto Rico's leading poets and how her new life in San Diego is transforming her work